 Ravitch added “no machine can judge nuance, or irony, or tone, or some amazing bursts of creativity.
 I fear the use of these programs will inevitably reduce student work. … I fear a loss of thoughtfulness” as students write papers to satisfy a computer.
 This is the thinking of a world too flat for me. … Don’t let them flatten you,” Ravitch said.
 “Don’t let them give you a number—we are not cattle; we should not be branded.
 Let us dare to use technology as it should be used—to dream, create, explore, and learn without boundaries.
 Let us use the power of technology to say ‘No’ to those who want to standardize our minds and the minds of our students.”

-Diane Ravitch is an historian of education at New York University.
+Diane Ravitch is a historian of education at New York University.
 Her best-selling book, The Death and Life of the Great American School System, has made her one of the nation’s most sought after speakers on current issues.
 She is a graduate of Houston public schools, Wellesley College, and holds a PhD from Columbia University.
 She has received nine honorary doctorates and many awards for her scholarship.
 She served as Assistant Secretary of Education for Research and Improvement in the administration of President George H.W.
 Bush and was appointed to two terms on the National Assessment Governing Board by the Clinton administration.
 She lives in New York City.

 Educational companies are framing personalized learning to adapt what you learn.
 Their software adapts to your learning so learners sit in front of a computer half a day.
 It is also being framed as a way to make learning cost-effective and guarantees increasing scores.
 They are promoting that computers can take over the work of a teacher.
 This is what I say: “A computer cannot personalize learning like a teacher and a student can.”
 It is all about the learner not the software, the textbook, or the tools.
-Personalized learning starts with the learner.